-In conclusion, our results show that the Google matrix of the PCN of the Linux Kernel is characterized by the fractal Weyl law with the fractal Weyl exponent $\nu \approx 0.63$.
-This value corresponds to the fractal dimension of the network $d \approx 1.2$.
+In conclusion, our results show that the Google matrix of the PCN of the Linux Kernel is characterized by the fractal Weyl law with the fractal Weyl exponent $\nu \approx 0.65$.
+This value corresponds to the fractal dimension of the network $d \approx 1.3$.
 This dimension is smaller than two and thus the fractal Weyl law becomes well visible.
 In contrast to that for networks with the dimension $d \geq 2$ the fractal Weyl law is replaced by a usual dependence $N{\lambda} \propto N$ since $\nu = d/2 > 1$.
-It is known that the WWW has the fractal dimension $d \approx 4.1$ [23] that explains why the fractal Weyl law does not work for the WWW university networks discussed in [20].
+It is known that the WWW has the fractal dimension $d \approx 4.1$ [21] that explains why the fractal Weyl law does not work for the WWW university networks discussed in [20].
 On the basis of our result we argue that the fractal Weyl law should appear in all directed networks with the fractal dimension d < 2.
-It is important to note that the fractal Weyl exponent ν is not sensitive to the exponent characterizing the decay of the PageRank: indeed, according to [21] the later remains the same for the WWW and the PCN of Linux Kernel while the values of ν are different.
+It is important to note that the fractal Weyl exponent ν is not sensitive to the exponent characterizing the decay of the PageRank: indeed, according to [23] the later remains the same for the WWW and the PCN of Linux Kernel while the values of ν are different.
 We think that the further studies of the fractal Weyl law for directed networks with d < 2 will bring us to a deeper understanding of their scale-free properties.
+Our results also show that the properties of directed networks can be rather different from their undirected versions.